aaltsys/doc-develop/cloud/00_introduction.rst

 What matters is that one can connect to the Internet with a web browser which fully supports HTML5.
 Previously programmers had to carry their development environments around, meaning they had to use laptops.
-Cloud services allow programmers to use available computers whereever they are.
+Cloud services allow programmers to use available computers wherever they are.

 Currently several cloud services are required to provide all the features a programming team would require for web development.
 This document describes one